clpo13/wikiget/README.md

 Pull requests, bug reports, or feature requests are more than welcome.

-It's recommended that you use a [virtual environment manager][venv] like venv or [virtualenv][virtualenv] to create an isolated environment in which to install this package's dependencies as not to clutter your system Python environment:
+It's recommended that you use a [virtual environment manager][venv] like venv or [virtualenv] to create an isolated environment in which to install this package's dependencies as not to clutter your system Python environment:

 ```bash
 # if you plan on submitting pull requests, fork the repo on GitHub and clone that instead